 You’re not alone

-Financial vulnerability affects 78% of Canadians and many people around the world, so if you’re
+Financial vulnerability affects 74% of Canadian households and many people around the world, so if you’re not ‘Financially Resilient’ based on your financial resilience score, you’re not alone.

-Proportion of Canadians by Financial Resilience Segment (February 2024)
+Proportion of Canadians by Financial Resilience Segment (February 2026)

 This is a journey, and even small changes can make a difference.
 It is often hard to make complex life and financial trade-off decisions, particularly for people facing financial hardship or barriers.
 Recognizing challenges you may face is an important first step towards strengthening your financial and overall resilience as best you can.